Last Updated on April 16, 2023

 Aside from the initial purchase price of buying your American Bully puppy, there are various things you will need to spend money on when you bring your dog home for the first time.

-American Bullies can cost you over $245 a month.
-You will need many things each month to keep your dog happy and healthy, including dog food and treats, flea and tick preventative medication, toys, and pet insurance, amongst others.
+American Bullies can spend you over $245 a month.
+You will need many things each month to keep him happy and healthy, including dog food and treats, flea and tick preventative medication, toys, and pet insurance, amongst others.

 The medical expenses for your American Bully can cost quite a lot.
 You should save between $30 and $50 a month for regular vet visits, while flea and tick preventative medication will set you back $10 and $15 a month.

-In the first year of your American Bully’s life, you’ll also need to visit the vet more frequently for annual vaccinations and check-ups.
+In the first year of his life, you’ll also need to visit the vet more frequently for annual vaccinations and check-ups.

 You’ll also need to get your puppy dewormed and spayed or neutered.
-In your dog’s first year alone, vet costs could be more than $1,100.
+In your pup’s first year alone, vet fees could be more than $1,100.

 As these conditions worsen, they can cause severe pain and impaired mobility to your dog.